-3.2.1 Job Satisfaction in India
+3.2.1 Job Satisfaction in China

 The Generations of Talent questionnaire includes 13 items that assess satisfaction with important aspects of work.
-Table 3.2.1 presents the frequencies of responses to job satisfaction items among respondents at the worksites in India.
-Across all respondents at the worksites in India, 88.3% and 78.8% are moderately to strongly satisfied with the relationships with their subordinates and co-workers/peers, respectively.
-On the other hand, 57.9% of the respondents are moderately to strongly satisfied with their organizational supervisor.
-In addition, 73.2% of the respondents are moderately to strongly satisfied with the inclusiveness of their organizational culture in terms of welcoming diverse employees.
-Also, about half of the respondents (49.6%) are moderately to strongly satisfied with the way their job allows them to make a difference in their community or the world.
-However, just 37.1% of the respondents are moderately to strongly satisfied with the benefits that promote health, wellness, and psychological well-being.
+Table 3.2.1 presents the frequencies of responses to job satisfaction items among respondents at the worksites in China.
+Across all respondents at the worksites in China, 85.2% and 76.5% are moderately to strongly satisfied with the relationships with their subordinates and co-workers/peers, respectively.
+Also, 62.9% of the respondents are moderately to strongly satisfied with their organizational supervisor.
+In addition, 69.6% of the respondents are moderately to strongly satisfied with the inclusiveness of their organizational culture in terms of welcoming diverse employees.
+Just over half of the respondents (51.2%) are moderately to strongly satisfied with the sense of accomplishment they get from work.
+However, only 33.0% of the respondents are moderately to strongly satisfied with the benefits that promote health, wellness, and psychological well-being.